j05uan/j05uan/README.md

 # 💫 About Me:
-<br>- 📫 I’m studing in Campuslands.
+<br>- 📫 I am a Campuslands graduate.
+<br>- 💻 I am getting certified as a full stack programmer.

 ## 🌐 Socials: